vermont42/Conjugar/README.md

 **Conjugar** is currently using AWS Pinpoint analytics.
 The two relevant frameworks are in source control, but the configuration files and folder, in particular `awsconfiguration.json`, `.amplifyrc`, and `amplify`, respectively, are excluded from source control by the `.gitignore` file.
 For instructions on Pinpoint configuration, see this excellent [tutorial](https://itnext.io/integrate-analytics-into-your-ios-swift-applications-with-aws-amplify-20d31fe0a20e).

-If you want to build **Conjugar** without using AWS Pinpoint analytics, you can use the following workaround;
+If you want to build **Conjugar** without using AWS Pinpoint analytics, you can use the following workaround:

 * Remove AWSFrameworks from the 'Embed Frameworks' build phase.
 * Comment out script in the the Pinpoint Hocus Pocus build phase.